 CC-94.
 Excellent centering and nearly uncirculated.
 The motto, "HINC OPES" (Hence our wealth) displays above a bicolor plow and field.

-Uncut sheet of 3 notes - 2 Shillings/6 Pence, One Pound, and 10 Shillings.
-A beautiful original sheet from a better colony!
+Uncut sheet of 3 notes - 2 Shillings/6 Pence, 1 Pound, and 10 Shillings.
+A beautiful original sheet with nice dark signatures.

 Scarce Maryland $8 issue.